Golf Lesson #3: Custom Fitting Golf Clubs

 - Your height in your stockings or socks

-- The distance from your wrist (where it bends) to the floor (without shoes)
+- The distance from your wrist (where it bends) to the floor (with shoes)

 - Your age